 This program will offer free, in-school COVID-19 testing for students who opt in with a guardian’s permission, as well as for school staff who sign a consent form.

 Resources for Parents In Your School District

-The purpose of the Oklahoma Schools COVID-19 Prevention Program is to maximize in-person learning days and keep Oklahoma kids safely in the classroom.
-Children learn more effectively when they’re able to interface with their teachers and peers in-person.
-Opting in to the program is optional, and requires permission from a parent or guardian.
+Our purpose for the Oklahoma Schools COVID-19 Prevention Program is to maximize in-person learning while keeping Oklahoma kids safe in the classroom.
 Sharing this information with parents and encouraging strong participation will help us identify cases quickly and early, which can help us stop an outbreak before it happens.
-Regular testing will keep kids safe so they can remain in the classroom and continue to participate in all their normal activities such as sports this year.
+The program is optional and requires permission from a parent or guardian.

 View resources to distribute to parents here with details about the program and opt-in information.

 - Based on the CDC's current K-12 guidance, testing for COVID-19 during high COVID-19 Community Levels can help prevent the spread of COVID-19 and help keep our schools open for in-person learning.
 Many people with COVID-19, especially children and teens, do not have symptoms while infected but can still spread the virus.